disposedtrolley/shinkansen/README.md

 6. Again, move the cursor to the end of the line evaluate with `Command + Enter`.
 You should see the result `Woof woof from Spot`.

 This is just a taste of what Shinkansen currently supports!
 You can play around with some expressions of your own, and even try `import`ing modules to use their functionality.
 If results stop appearing, try restarting VSCode.

+## Troubleshooting

+* The best thing to do if issues occur is to restart VSCode.
+This will kill the remote REPL along with any bad state it was holding onto.

+### Known issues

+* No Windows compatibility.
+There's a issue with establishing socket errors on Windows that I ran out of time to investigate.
+* No more than one VSCode workspace containing active Python editors can be open at once.
+The remote REPL listens on a single socket and it can only be occupied by one client.